koitsu/tcecosystem-guide/content/thorchain/runepool.md

 There are multiple UIs to view your RUNEPool position:

-- <https://runepool.replit.app/> -- "My Position" tab + enter your THORChain address
+- <https://runepool.replit.app/> -- "My Position" sub-tab + enter your THORChain address
-- <https://thorchain.net/thorfi/runepool?tab=rune-pools> -- "Members" tab, in Search area enter last 6 digits of your THORChain address
+- <https://thorchain.net/thorfi/runepool> -- "Members" sub-tab, in Search area enter last 6 digits of your THORChain address
 - <https://thorchain.network/runepool/> -- manually navigate each page to find your address

 ## Viewing pools and metrics